-FEMA Wrote A Puerto Rico Hurricane Recovery Plan Years Ago, But It's Too "Sensitive" To Release
+FEMA Drafted A Hurricane Recovery Plan For Puerto Rico Years Ago, But Won't Release It

 President Trump has faced waves of criticism over his administration's response to the catastrophic damage that Hurricane Maria wrought in Puerto Rico in September.
 According to a new report in ProPublica, the Federal Emergency Management Agency has for years had a 100-page plan for dealing with a potential hurricane on the island — and yet FEMA refuses to release its Puerto Rico hurricane plan to the public, citing "potentially sensitive information."